gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 # azure-iot-hub

-A Particle library for azure-iot-hub
+A Particle library for azure-iot-hub-client

 ## Welcome to your library!